CTSRD-CHERI/cheribsd-getting-started/src/morello-firmware/README.md

 Newer Morello firmware versions contain important feature extensions (such as support for network booting) and also bug fixes (such as persistent variable support for UEFI, which is relied on for CheriBSD boot).
+However, not all recent versions work with CheriBSD.
+1.5 is the most recent known-good version, and 1.6 is known to break CheriBSD.

 More detailed information from Arm on Morello firmware builds and configuration can be found